a-rashid-saaka/Jira-Service-Management/README.md

 - Project: Select the project the ticket belongs to.

 - Issue Type: Choose the type of issue, such as:
-    - Bug: For software defects.
+    - Task: For general work items.
     - Service Request: For IT requests
     - Incident: For IT or service disruptions.